aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to DOCX?</h2>

+Python developers often need to convert emails stored in EMLX format to DOCX format.
+This is because DOCX is a widely used format for documents and is supported by many applications.
+It is also easier to share and store documents in DOCX format.
+Therefore, it is important for developers to be able to convert EMLX to DOCX.

-For a Python developer, who is trying to add a EMLX to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOCX format.
+<h2>How Aspose.Total Helps for EMLX to DOCX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes it easy to convert EMLX to DOCX using Python.
+The conversion process is a two-step process.
+Firstly, the EMLX file is loaded and rendered into HTML via Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word DOCX format.
+This makes it easy for developers to automate the conversion process and quickly convert EMLX to DOCX.

 {{% /blocks/products/pf/feature-page-summary %}}